harshithamysore/TESS_Injection_Recovery_Pipeline/README.md

 ## Overview

 The way that it's organized is into 3 parts:
-- Getting the TESS sample to run the injection+recovery
+1. Getting the TESS sample to run the injection+recovery
-- Injecting the Lightcurves
+2. Injecting the Lightcurves
-- Sending the Lightcurves to Geryon, running them, and retrieving the results
+- Sending the Lightcurves to Geryon, running them, and retrieving the results3
-- Turning the results into heatmaps that also take into account false positives
+3. Turning the results into heatmaps that also take into account false positives

 The folders are numbered in chronological order of what steps to take, and inside each folder, the files/folders you need to use are also numbered in order of what to do. (e.g. start with `1_get_sample/`, and inside that folder start with `1_TOI_CTL.ipynb`)